 Plasma amino acids is a screening test done on infants that looks at the amounts of amino acids in the blood.
 Amino acids are the building blocks for proteins in the body.

 The blood sample is sent to a lab.
-Chromatography is used to determine the amino acids levels in the blood.
+There are several types of methods used to determine the individual amino acids levels in the blood.

-The baby should not be fed for 4 hours before the test.
+The person having the test should not eat 4 hours before the test.

 This test is done to measure the level of amino acids in the blood.